GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 set up coverages (:py:meth:`.House.set_coverages`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The coverages are making up the wall part of the envelope of the model.
+The coverages make up the wall part of the envelope of the model.
 Two failure mechanism are implemented: 1) failure by wind load and 2) failure by windborne debris.

 A set of coverage components (:py:class:`.Coverage`) is defined using the information provided in the input files of :ref:`coverages.csv <coverages.csv_section>`, :ref:`coverage_types.csv <coverage_types.csv_section>` and :ref:`coverages_cpe.csv <coverages_cpe.csv_section>`.
 The |Cpe| and strength values for each coverage component are sampled when it is defined.
 The windward direction for each coverage component is assigned from among `windward`, `leeward`, `side1`, or `side2`, which is used in determining the windward direction of dominant opening due to coverage failure.